 Breckenridge Tours and Accommodations

-If you wish to get out into the mountains but are nervous about driving in winter weather, you might enjoy the Full-Day Breckenridge Explorer Trip.
+If you wish to get out into the mountains but are nervous about driving in winter weather, you might enjoy the Vail and Breckenridge Smartphone Audio Tour.
 You’ll see Red Rocks Amphitheatre and the Continental Divide, and your guide will teach you all about the area.

 It’s not impossible to visit Breck on a budget; The Biivi Hostel in town offers a number of affordable accommodations options.